 Scania aims to be the benchmark in sustainable logistics and set the standard on how to act as a transport buyer.
-By respecting social and legal demands and continuously improving the flows in every part of our supply chain, we eliminate waste, become more energy efficient and reduce CO2 emissions, while improving quality, reducing lead times and challenging costs.
+By challenging the industry standard on social and environmental demand and continuously improving the flows in every part of our supply chain, we eliminate waste, reduce CO2 emissions, while improving working conditions quality and challenging costs.

 For Scania, logistics is increasing in significance as the company develops from being purely a heavy vehicle manufacturer to also being a supplier of components to other brands within TRATON, and to being part of the ecosystem of transport and logistics.